COBASE: A new copula-based shuffling method for ensemble weather forecast postprocessing: Methods

 The reordering strategies discussed so far are, in fact, nonparametric.
 Specifically, within the context of Sklar’s theorem, the copula $C$ is represented by the empirical copula $DC_{ref}$ derived from a reference dependence structure that varies for each method.
 Another way to proceed would be to follow a two-step parametric approach.
 Namely, we fit a parametric copula $C$ to the training data and use it to generate a corrected multivariate sample with prescribed marginal distributions obtained through EMOS.

-The standard two-step parametric approach used in the statistical post-processing context is the Gaussian Copula Approach (GCA).
+The standard two-step parametric approach used in the statistical \ep{postprocessing} context is the Gaussian Copula Approach (GCA).
 This method was originally proposed by \cite{Pinson2012} and \cite{Moeller_13} and fits a multivariate normal distribution to the data.
 Specifically, past observations are used to estimate the covariance matrix of a multivariate normal distribution as follows.
 First, observations are transformed into latent standard normal values; that is, the probability integral transform is used with the univariate distributions to obtain standard uniformly distributed values.
-In mathematical terms, we transform observation $\vec{y}\in\R^d$, where $\vec{y}_i$ has distribution $F_i$, to

-where $\Phi^{-1}$ is the inverse standard normal distribution function.
-The values are now in an appropriate format to fit a multivariate normal distribution, where the mean is the zero vector (due to the transformation) and the covariance matrix $\vec{\Sigma}$ can be fitted.
+In mathematical terms, we transform observation \ep{${y}\in\R^d$}, where \ep{${y}_i$} has distribution $F_i$, to \ep{ } where $\Phi^{-1}$ is the inverse standard normal distribution function.
+The values are now in an appropriate format to fit a multivariate normal distribution, where the mean is the zero vector (due to the transformation) and the covariance matrix \ep{${\Sigma}$} can be fitted.
 The postprocessed forecast can then be found by applying the previous transformation in reverse.
 Specifically, we take the quantiles of the probability integral transform (with standard normal distribution) of the random samples.
-In equations, we transform $\vec{Z}\sim \mathcal{N}(\vec{0},\vec{\Sigma})$ into a post-processed ensemble forecast $X^*_1, \ldots, X_M^*$, with $X_i^*:=(X_i^{*1}, \ldots, X_i^{*d})$ for $i=1, \ldots, M$ and $l=1, \ldots, d$ obtained as follows
+In equations, we transform \ep{${Z}\sim \mathcal{N}({0},{\Sigma})$} into a post-processed ensemble forecast $X^*_1, \ldots, X_M^*$, with $X_i^*:=(X_i^{*1}, \ldots, X_i^{*d})$ for $i=1, \ldots, M$ and $l=1, \ldots, d$ obtained as follows \ep{

-Hence, the observations are transformed into normally distributed variables that are used to fit the covariance matrix.
+} Hence, the observations are transformed into normally distributed variables that are used to fit the covariance matrix.
 This covariance matrix can be thought of as the copula parameter that models all dependencies and is used to create the forecasts.
 Therefore, GCA can be considered as a genuine copula-based approach where $C$ is the Gaussian copula.

-The copula-based parametric correction steps for post-processing are summarized in Algorithm~\ref{alg:2-step-cop}, which illustrates that any copula model can be used in place of the Gaussian copula.
-In our case studies, we estimate the copula parameters for standard parametric copula models using a 30-day rolling window, consistent with the EMOS procedure.